 Discounted rates mortgages

-These are useful for borrowers who need a lower repayment at the start of the mortgage and are prepared to pay more later on.
-Effectively you pay less interest at the start and the short fall is added on later.
+These are useful for borrowers who need a lower repayment at the start of the mortgage but are prepared to pay more later on.
+Effectively, you pay less interest at the start and the short fall is added on later.
 You could end up paying more interest over them of the mortgage.

 An offset mortgage links your savings, perhaps your current account and your mortgage together.
-Instead of earning interest on your savings at the offered rates, and paying tax on it, the interest paid is higher (often the same rate as your mortgage) and is used to reduce your mortgage balance.
-You can still sip in to your savings and won’t be paying tax on any savings which are offset to reduce your mortgage balance.
-Whilst there are some restrictions due to a limited number of lenders offering this facility, and the rates may not be the most competitive, it can be a very effective method of saving money and getting a good return on the interest.
+Instead of earning interest on your savings at the offered rates and paying tax on it, the interest paid is higher (often the same rate as your mortgage).
+It’s also used to reduce your mortgage balance.
+You can still sip into your savings and won’t be paying tax on any savings which are offset to reduce your mortgage balance.
+Whilst there are some restrictions due to a limited number of lenders offering this facility, it can be a very effective method of saving money.
+As well as getting a good return on the interest.

-Choosing a suitable product variation will depend on your circumstances and the products available at the time.
+Choosing a suitable product variation will depend on your circumstances and the products available at.
 Always seek the help of a mortgage professional who has access to a panel of lenders which represents the whole market.
-If the mortgage is secured on your main home it is highly likely that you will need to take full advice from one of our experienced underwriters.
+If the mortgage is secured on your main home, it is highly likely that you will need to take full advice from one of our experienced underwriters.

 2 out of 3 borrowers get a lower rate than our representative example of a regulated secured loan below: